Abandoned Pull Requests

 • Speed up reviews.
 Adopt Code Review Standards and enforce Review SLAs to reduce PR Open to First Review Time (PRRT) and maintain flow.

 • Require explicit ownership for automation and agent PRs.
-If a bot or agent opens a PR, assign a responsible owner who will respond to review feedback, run validation, and close the loop.
+If a bot or agent opens a PR, assign an owner who will respond to review feedback, run validation, and close the loop.

 • Standardize PR context, especially for AI-assisted changes.
-Use a PR template that forces clarity: intent (“why”), scope, test evidence, risk/rollout plan, and any assumptions.
-This reduces the “low-context PR” failure mode that drives abandonment.
+Use a PR template that forces clarity on intent (why), scope, test evidence, risk or rollout plan, and assumptions.

 • Use draft PRs intentionally.
-If a PR is opened early as a collaboration artifact (including by an agent), label it as draft and define expectations for when it becomes merge-eligible.
+If a PR is opened early as a collaboration artifact (including by an agent), label it as draft and define what must happen before it becomes merge-eligible.

 These techniques reinforce one another.
 Small PRs move faster, faster feedback encourages continued progress, and tighter WIP keeps attention focused.